 *Download Authors Guidelines

 Please prepare your manuscript according to template of Journal of Childhood, Education & Society.

 *Download Manuscript Template

 *Authors could use either British (-ise) or American spelling for their manuscript; however one style should be used consistently throughout the manuscript.

-*It is mandatory to do proofreading manuscripts before publication.
+*It is mandatory to do proofreading manuscripts before publihsing.
 This is author(s) responsibility.

-*Please register all the author(s) with ORCID ID while submitting your manuscript to the Open Journal System.
-This is the submitting corresponding author's responsibility.
-Please be informed that we do not add any authors after the decision.
+*Please register all the author(s) while submitting your manuscript to the Open Journal System.
+This is the corresponding author's responsibility.
+Please be informed that we do not add any authors in progress or after the decision.

 Articles which submitted to Journal of Childhood, Education & Society main body should be Palatino Linotype style 10 fonts, single line spacing, first line indented 1 cm and 6 nk between paragraphs.
 References should be prepared based on APA 6 reference and citing displaying essences.
 Direct quotations are written within “”.
 If the direct quotation is longer than 40 words, then it should be written without using “” as a separate paragraph, indented and in 8 fonts.

 Abstract: Abstract of the article should be provided general idea about research to readers, abstract should be written Palatino Linotype, 8 fonts, between 150 to 250 words.

 Introduction: It includes information about the purpose, significance, conceptual – theoretical framework, and study in general.